Monobit Digital Receivers for QPSK: Design, Analysis and Performance: System Model And Receiver Architecture

-Due to analog component imperfections, the I and Q branches of the receiver usually do not have equal amplitude or exact $90^{\circ}$ phase difference, leading to the amplitude and phase imbalance respectively.
-Similar to \cite{Razavi:1998:RM:274817} and \cite{713223}, the received baseband signal distorted by the IQ imbalance can be modeled as
+Due to analog component imperfections, the I and Q branches of the receiver usually do not have equal amplitude or exact $90^{\circ}$ phase difference, leading to the amplitude and phase imbalances.
+Following \cite{Razavi:1998:RM:274817}, the received baseband signal distorted by IQ imbalances can be modeled as